Foretales on Steam - User reviews, Price & Information

 Decide the fate of the world in this ingenious story-driven card game.
 Foretales offers a unique take on the adventure genre, with a multitude of playstyles and story paths through which you can save the world… or bring about its end.

-Foretales is a card game, narration and adventure game developed by Alkemi and published by Dear Villagers.
+Foretales is a card game, story rich and dynamic narration game developed by Alkemi and published by Dear Villagers.

 Released on September 15th 2022 is available only on Windows in 6 languages: English, French, German, Spanish - Spain, Simplified Chinese and Traditional Chinese.